 Be careful with money.
 Carry only what cash you think you will need.
-Do not lend money to other students.
-Your homestay / International Student Administrator will help you open a bank account and arrange an eftpos card.
-You may like to have a credit card issued to you from your home bank.
-Please ensure that you talk to your bank about how this may work in New Zealand.
+Do not lend money to other students.Your homestay / International Student Manager will help you open a bank account and arrange an eftpos card.You may like to have a credit card issued to you from your home bank.
+Some do not work in New Zealand so its important to check with your bank in your home Country.